 In the Senate, the terrain is vastly different than the House as it is a very red battleground.
 10 of the Senate Democrats up for re-election in 2018 represent states that President Trump won in 2018.

-You can still register to vote.
+You can still register to vote (*note originally published in September).
 In most states, papers and voter information must be done 15-30 days before an election so don't wait too long.
 Summer is already over and November will be here before we know it.
 Check out the Voter Registration website to learn more and check when your states requires you to be registered here.

 Also, Refinery29 put together a guide of what you need to vote and other election day information.

 Finally, there's a lot of "fake news" out there.
-A good go-to guide is 270ToWin where I got a lot of the information in this post from.
+A good go-to guide is 270ToWin where I got a lot of the information in this post.

 Hope this provided a brief breakdown of what to expect in the coming weeks.
 Always remember how lucky we are to live in a Democracy where our voices are able to be heard.
 Not everyone in the world has this privilege.